dsrathore1/Learning-FastAPI/README.md

     fastapi dev app/main.py
     ```

-2. Visit the API docs at `http://127.0.0.1:8000/docs` to interact with the API.
+2. Visit the API documentation at `http://127.0.0.1:8000/docs` to interact with the API.

-## Contributing
+## Contributing 🤝

-Feel free to contribute by opening issues or submitting pull requests.
-Feedback is always welcome!
+Contributions are welcomed.
+You may submit issues or pull requests to enhance the project.
+Feedback is greatly appreciated.

-## License
+## License 📄

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the terms of the [MIT License](LICENSE).